Nytro69/Dad_google_sheet/README.md

 ![image](https://github.com/user-attachments/assets/8265a6ed-82aa-4c29-9859-92accc062d1b)

-Replace the Folder ID with the one in your google drive
+Replace the YOUR_ROOT_FOLDER_ID_HERE with the one in your google drive

 ![image](https://github.com/user-attachments/assets/4916c0d3-95f4-424e-8a50-8c7313dac7f1)